ibexa/documentation-developer/docs/guide/limitation_reference.md

 ## Subtree of Location Limitation

-A Limitation to specify if the User has access to Content within a specific Subtree of Location, in case of `content/create` the parent Subtree of Location is evaluated.
+A Limitation to specify if the User has access to content within a specific Subtree of Location, in case of `content/create` the parent Subtree of Location is evaluated.

 |                 |                                                                      |
 |-----------------|----------------------------------------------------------------------|